2018 – 2019 TRAVEL INFORMATION LETTER

-- As part of the registration process the parent will be asked if the player will be trying out for travel and if they are in need of financial aid.
+- As part of the registration process the parent will be asked if the player will be trying out for travel and if they are requesting financial aid.

-- The EPBBA Travel Financial Aid Request Form and $100 check to be used as deposit requiring parents to work their designated shifts at the EPBBA Travel Basketball Tournament needs to be provided to the Travel Director on or before the third day of the travel tryouts.
+- A $100 check to be used as deposit requiring parents to work their designated shifts at the EPBBA Travel Basketball Tournament needs to be provided to the Travel Director on or before the third day of the travel tryouts.